stephenh/ts-proto/README.markdown

   ```

   by default this is enabled which would generate a type of `Box_Element_Image_Alignment`.
 By disabling this option the type that is generated would be `BoxElementImageAlignment`.

+- With `--ts_proto_opt=outputExtensions=true`, the generated code will include proto2 extensions

+  Extension encode/decode methods are compliant with the `outputEncodeMethods` option, and if `unknownFields=true`,
+  the `setExtension` and `getExtension` methods will be created for extendable messages, also compliant with `outputEncodeMethods` (setExtension = encode, getExtension = decode).

 ### NestJS Support